-Psychology, English Literature and Sociology

-Description: This course addresses learning and creativity by drawing from the three fields of study: psychology, English literature and sociology.
+Psychology, English Literature and Sociology (3 semester hours) Prerequisites: None Description: This course addresses learning and creativity by drawing from the three fields of study: psychology, English literature and sociology.
 More specifically, learning and creativity are explored by focusing on the theme of serving a community through involvement with its social policies.
-Offered Spring Semester, annually.
+Offered Fall and Spring semester, annually.